-While one can appreciate Bruno realistically having more than one case on which to work as it makes it much more realistic and interesting.
+One can appreciate Bruno having more than one case on which to work as it makes it much more realistic and interesting.
 However, Bruno having a profusion of women in his life can become confusing for him, and for us.
-Walker is very good about connecting various threads in a rational way.
+Walker is very good at connecting various threads in a rational way.
 He also maintains the human element by including the personal lives of some of the secondary characters, as well as displays of Bruno’s own empathy and generosity toward others.

-There is a very painful scene that might upset animal lovers, yet it is appropriately and humanely done.
+A very painful scene might upset animal lovers, yet it is appropriately and humanely done.
 This is later followed by a scene of a very personal, painful revelation presented Bruno followed by an interesting contemplation of the options.
-Walker knows how to reach the readers’ heart and has imbued Bruno with depth and dimension with makes him real and appealing.
+Walker knows how to reach the readers’ heart and has imbued Bruno with depth and dimension which makes him real and appealing.
 In describing a funeral, one may find it is not only the fictitious mourner’s eyes that well-up with emotion.

 “The Resistance Man” is a story with many layers and multiple crimes, with complex, dimensional characters.
 It’s not so much the crimes, as the people who are the focus and cause this to be a really good read in a wonderful series

 THE RESISTANCE MAN (Pol Proc – Comm.
 Bruno Courrèges – G+

 Knopf – February 2014